Territorial evolution of the British Empire: Mandates

-Indian Empire
+India (British Raj)

-The Indian Empire was the imperial political structure in the Indian subcontinent between 1858 and 1947, comprising British India (a Crown colony: presidencies and provinces directly governed by the British Crown through the Viceroy and Governor-General of India) and Princely States, governed by Indian princes, under the suzerainty of the British Crown exercised through the Viceroy and Governor-General of India.
+The British Raj was the imperial political structure in the Indian subcontinent between 1858 and 1947, comprising British India (a Crown colony, made up of presidencies and provinces directly governed by the British Crown through the Viceroy and Governor-General of India) and other princely states, governed by Indian princes, under the suzerainty of the British Crown exercised through the Viceroy and Governor-General of India.

 British Overseas territories

-Within twenty years of the partition and independence in 1947 of India (considered to be the most important colonial possession), most of the Empire's territories had achieved full independence.
-Today 13 former colonies (since 2002 known as British Overseas Territories) remain under British rule; the term "colonies" is no longer officially used to describe these, although some parts of UK legislation still refer to the term "colony" (see for instance the Copyrights, Designs and Patents Act 1988, s.255(2), which explicitly reads that "Her Majesty may by Order in Council direct that this Part shall extend (...) to (a) any of the Channel Islands, (b) the Isle of Man, or (c) any colony").
+Within twenty years of the partition and independence in 1947 of India, most of the Empire's territories had achieved full independence.
+As of 2026, fourteen former colonies (since 2002 known as British Overseas Territories) remain under British rule.

-Following the Chagos Archipelago handover agreement, the UK government is also due to introduce legislation to implement the agreement, including amending the British Nationality Act 1981 to reflect that the British Indian Ocean Territory is no longer an overseas territory following Parliament's ratification of the treaty.
+Following the agreement to transfer the Chagos Archipelago (British Indian Ocean Territory) to Mauritius, the UK government is also due to introduce legislation to implement the agreement, including amending the British Nationality Act 1981 to reflect that the British Indian Ocean Territory is no longer an overseas territory following Parliament's ratification of the treaty.

-Almost all of the British Overseas Territories are islands (or groups of islands) with a small population; some are in very remote areas of the world.
+Most of the British Overseas Territories are islands (or groups of islands) with a small population; some are in very remote areas of the world.
 Of the territories with a permanent population, all have at least some degree of internal self-government, with the United Kingdom retaining responsibility for defence and external relations.

-The thirteen British Overseas Territories are:
+The fourteen British Overseas Territories are: